-Udayan Shalini Fellowship (USF), one of the unique programmes of Udayan Care, aims to promote and support higher education for girls from disadvantaged backgrounds, to develop them into dignified independent young women.
+Udayan Shalini Fellowship (USF), one of the unique programmes of Udayan Care that aims to promote and support higher education for girls from disadvantaged background to develop them into dignified independent young women.
 The fellowship ensures that the lives of the girls do not succumb to monetary hardships and they do not give away their most cherished dream to think big and make a mark for themselves.
-However, USF is not just envisaged as a monetary assistance programme, rather, as a holistic programme of sustained mentoring support and association.
+However, USF is not just envisaged as a monetary assistance programme but rather as a holistic programme of sustained mentoring support and association.
 The growth is fostered with continued association of mentoring, motivational workshops, and development of socially responsible behavior through awareness drives.
 The fellowship stands different because of its pyramidal mentoring.

 PROCESS OF THE WORKHOP:

 The session was taken by Ms Meenakshi, Senior Trainer and her team from Yoga Prana Vidya organization who talked about mental peace, meditation and forgiveness.
 She started the session by asking the fellows “What is stress?
 How many types does it have?”
 Fellows shared that a little stress is required for us to perform well but when it increases it affects our mental well-being.
 Facilitator then told them how this stress in us radiates in our surroundings from our body and affects others also and vice versa so we need to relive our stress.